Fine Arts

 Foundation Year Departmental Elective

-In addition to the required curriculum, in the spring semester students are encouraged to take an elective in the department they are considering entering in sophomore year.
+In addition to the required curriculum, in the spring semester students are encouraged to take an elective in the area of study they are considering entering in sophomore year.
+Course offerings are listed below:

 Paris Yesterday and Tomorrow: history, art and urban culture